SUPLA/supla-device/extras/examples/linux/README.md

 ### Common parameters

-All channels accept following parameter:
+All channels accept the following parameters:
 `initial_caption` - allows to define initial caption for channel.
+`channel_number` - optional channel number override.
+Allowed values are from `0` to `127`.
+`icon_id` - optional default icon identifier, from `0` to `255`.
+The server
+applies this value when the channel has no icon configured yet.

 ### VirtualRelay